lgsvl/simulator/Docs/python-api.md

 This will remove any vehicles or callbacks currently registered.

-After you have have set up scene in state you want you can start advancing time.
+After setting up the scene in a desired state you can start advancing time.
-Any time the python code executes, the time is stopped in simulator.
-Only way to advance time in simulator is to call `run` method:
+During python code execution time is stopped in the simulator.
+The only way to advance time in the simulator is to call the `run` method:

 ```python
 sim.run(time_limit = 5.0)
 ```

-`run` method accepts optional argument for time limit how long to run.
-By default limit value is 0, which means run infinitely.
+`run` accepts an optional argument for a time limit specifying how long to run.
+The default value of 0 will run infinitely.

 Diagram illustrating API execution: